 Nokia had better technology, more money, and more patents, but failed because it couldn't adapt its thinking when the rules changed.

-Three critical factors determine survival during platform transitions.
-It's not about adapting new terms like SDV or doing more open-source; it requires fundamental changes:
+Three things decide who survives a platform transition.
+It isn't about adopting new terms like SDV or doing more open-source; it takes fundamental change:

 The car industry faces a moment similar to Nokia's 2007 moment today.
 Companies with 100-year histories often lose to newcomers who understand that software is what matters now.